rmetzler/bliki/wiki/git/stop-using-git-pull-to-deploy.md

 preserved (and merged) into the deployment, for example; once this happens, the actual deployed commit will _never_ match the intended commit.

-`git pull` will approximate the right thing "by accident": if the current local branch (generally `master`) for people using `git pull` is always clean, and always tracks the desired deployment branch, then `git pull` will update to the intended commit exactly.
+`git pull` will approximate the right thing “by accident”: if the current local branch (generally `master`) for people using `git pull` is always clean, and always tracks the desired deployment branch, then `git pull` will update to the intended commit exactly.
 This is pretty fragile, though; many git